documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 The credentials for the login and password are the same as those of the uCloud platform, which the Mangue.io platform is integrated with.
 Every user provisioned on the uCloud can automatically use their credentials to gain access to Mangue.io.

-After inserting the access credentials (login and password) and performing the login procedure, a similar figure may be presented to the user, in case of existing a cluster associated with the user’s in the Mangue.io contract.
+After inserting the access credentials (login and password) and performing the login procedure, a similar figure may be presented to the user, in case of existing a cluster associated with the user's in the Mangue.io contract.

 .. image:: /figuras/fig_mangue/002_mangue_tela_inicial.png